Cluj-Napoca Botanical Garden

 The Cluj-Napoca Botanical Garden, officially Alexandru Borza Cluj-Napoca University Botanic Garden (Grădina Botanică Alexandru Borza a Universității Cluj-Napoca), is a botanical garden located in the south part of Cluj-Napoca, Romania.
 It was founded in 1872 by Hungarian linguist Sámuel Brassai, known as the "Last Transylvanian Polymath".
-Its director in 1905 was Aladár Richter, then Páter Béla, Győrffy István, and then, in 1920, it was taken over by the local university and by Alexandru Borza.
+Its directors in 1905 were Aladár Richter, then Páter Béla, Győrffy István, and then, in 1920, it was taken over by the local university and by Alexandru Borza.

 In addition to its role as a tourist destination, the garden also serves as a teaching and research center as part of the Babeș-Bolyai University.
 In 2010, the Romanian Ministry of Culture and National Patrimony categorized it as a historical monument.

 The garden is over 14 hectares in area, with over 10,000 plants found throughout the world.
 It is divided into ornamental, phytogeographic (geobotanical), systematic (taxonomical), economic, and medicinal sections.
 Romanian flora and vegetation are represented by plants from the Transylvanian plains, the Carpathian Mountains, Banat, etc.

-Among the Botanical Garden's interesting attractions are the Japanese Garden (a garden in Japanese style, with a brook and a Japanese-style house), the Roman Garden with archeological remains from the Roman colony of Napoca, among them a statue of Ceres, goddess of cereals and bread, alongside cultivated plants that dominate contemporary Romanian agriculture.
+Among the Botanical Garden's interesting attractions are the Japanese Garden (a garden in Japanese style, with a brook and a Japanese-style house, inspired by the traditional style, gyo-no-niwa, which refers to a traditional type of Japanese garden characterized by a naturalistic, asymmetrical composition that combines water, stones, and vegetation, with a contemplative and symbolic purpose.), the Roman Garden with archeological remains from the Roman colony of Napoca, among them a statue of Ceres, goddess of cereals and bread, alongside cultivated plants that dominate contemporary Romanian agriculture.
 Jablonovszki Elemér was its head gardener for 45 years.

 History

-After the establishment of the first universities, the existing herb gardens beside the monasteries were subordinated to them, gradually forming the true botanical gardens where the botanical sciences with their different branches became study disciplines.
-Likewise is the case similar with the botanical garden of Alexandru Borza of Cluj-Napoca, and its history has been tied to the Romanian University situated in the capital of Transylvania.
+After the establishment of the first universities, the existing herb gardens beside the monasteries were subordinated to them, gradually forming the true botanical gardens, where the botanical sciences with their different branches became study disciplines.
+Likewise, the case is similar with the Botanical Garden of Alexandru Borza of Cluj-Napoca, and its history has been tied to the Romanian University situated in the capital of Transylvania.